 You can start with Github or Bitbucket as your remote code repository.

-Next important thing is document every important thing you do.
+Next important thing is to document every important thing you do.
 Every repository must have a README file which should explain your code in a better way.
-A good documentation will not only help you but also someone who tries to use your code.
+Good documentation will not only help you but also someone who tries to use your code.

 For dev Environment,